Glenn Kessler (journalist)

-Glenn Kessler (born July 6, 1959) is an American former diplomatic correspondent who has helmed the "Fact Checker" feature for The Washington Post since 2011.
+Glenn Kessler (born July 6, 1959) is an American editor and writer, most known for his work at The Washington Post from 1998 to 2025.
+He wrote a feature, "The Fact Checker", for the Post from 2011 to 2025.

 Career

 Kessler is a 1981 graduate of Brown University and received a Masters of International Affairs in 1983 from the School of International and Public Affairs at Columbia University.

-Kessler is a member of the Council on Foreign Relations and the author of The Confidante: Condoleezza Rice and the Creation of the Bush Legacy.
+Kessler is a member of the Council on Foreign Relations.